WhoSora/WhoSora/README.md

 # 🧬SAVE ROOM🧬

 If you wanna be mutuals i'll let you know before hand that I do not do well with online relationships of anykind,its hard for me to keep up a good frindship with online people rather than my irl friends.
 Im also very blunt and dont really hide how I feel most of the time so if I say somthing that makes you rather unocmfrtable,please let me know and I will fix it.
-Other than that,im usally a pretty chill persona and a little imature but respectuffly so.
+Other than that,im usally a pretty chill person and a little imature but respectuffly so.
 I also have major ADHD so please keep that in mind if I do anything strange. <3